|

 parts.

-there was a period of adjustment when the band first went into the studio.
+period of adjustment when the band first went into the

 That’s true.
 We were the greatest live band; we would blow anyone off